reduxjs/redux/README.md

 console.log(store.getState());
 // { first: 0, second: 0 }

-// You can subscribe to the updates manually, or using the bindings for your view library.
+// You can subscribe to the updates manually, or use bindings to your view layer.
 // It is possible to subscribe to updates of any granularity by comparing references.
-// You can use an efficient selector library to memoize derived data for even better performance. store.subscribe(() => console.log(store.getState()));
+// You can use a special library to compute and memoize derived data. store.subscribe(() => console.log(store.getState()));

 // The only way to mutate the internal state is to dispatch an action.